What is the Halo Mass Function in a Fuzzy Dark Matter Cosmology?: Calculations of halo mass function

 Here, $R_0$ corresponds to the scale where the FDM power spectrum starts to differ from CDM (approximately the Jeans scale at the matter-radiation equality).
 The scales larger than or equal to $R_0$ grow the same as CDM, which concludes that $\sigma(R)$ for FDM grows in a fashion similar to CDM with redshift.
 Hence, the critical density also cannot be dependent on the scale through the FDM growth rate.

 It is also interesting to note that the redshift dependence in the halo mass functions calculated by \cite{Marsh_silk_14, Du_newpaper} comes mainly from the redshift dependence of the Jeans scale.
-The shape of the power spectrum and $\sigma(R)$ does not change with the redshift, as the transfer function is redshift independent \citep{Hu2000_fdm}.
+The shape of the power spectrum and $\sigma(R)$ does not change with significantly the redshift, as the transfer function is nearly redshift independent \citep{Hu2000_fdm}.
 However, the shape of the critical density barrier changes with redshift, as it is based on which scales are growing and which are not.
-Hence, they end up predicting a higher number of low mass halos at smaller redshifts, even though the shape of the power spectrum does not change with redshift.
+In their Figure 3, \cite{Du_newpaper} show the halo mass function calculated using a redshift dependent transfer function, whereas in Figure 5, they use the transfer function given by \cite{Hu2000_fdm}.
+For both the cases, for $m_a = \SI{e-22}{eV}$ at $z = 0$, they find a cutoff in the halo mass function at $6 \times 10^8 h^{-1} M_{\odot}$.
+Therefore, we conclude that the redshift dependence in the cutoff of the halo mass function in \cite{Du_newpaper} arises primarily not from the redshift evolution of the transfer function, but from the redshift evolution of the Jeans mass and the mass-dependent barrier.

 In recent years, there have been many simulations that solve the Schr{\"o}dinger-Poisson equations for accurately evolving FDM \citep{Schive_nature, Schive14_soliton, Mocz17,XinyuLi19}.
 Although they accurately evolve fuzzy dark matter and reproduce the soliton profiles in the halos, they do not have a sufficient number of halos to calculate the halo mass function because of their small box sizes.
 A number of works \citep{Schive16_simulation, Sarkar16, Zhang18, Nori19} have run collision-less N-body simulations with the initial power spectrum of FDM.
 These numerical simulations predict many lower mass halos too. \cite{Schive16_simulation} mark and delete those `spurious' halos and calculate the halo mass function for `genuine' halos.
 Hence, we use the halo mass function estimated in \cite{Schive16_simulation} to compare with our results.